duffelhq/duffel-components/README.md

 1. Serve the Duffel component bundle and watch for changes to rebuild on port `8000`.
 This can also be done with `yarn dev`
 2. Host a basic `index.html` with `http-server`.
 The example page will be ready on port `6262`.
 This can be done with `yarn run-client-side-server`

+## Debug mode

+The component takes a `debug` boolean prop.
+When enabled, debug output is logged to the console, with useful info like the props that were passed in.
+This is intended both for our internal use and for users integrating it.

+Debug mode is enabled by default in all of this repository's local environments (e.g. Storybook).

+Debug mode makes use of a logger, which selectively outputs to the console based on whether or not debug mode is enabled.
+When it makes sense, make use of the logger to output useful information.
+See `@lib/logging` for how to use it.

 ## How to upload new changes to our CDN

 ### Setup `gcloud`